Multiculturalism: Impact

-Research psychologist Kenan Malik has criticized the views of Frank Salter, arguing that the main issue with Salter’s argument is not so much the politically sensitive aspects, but rather the points he shares with broader debates on the evolution of ethnocentrism and identity politics.
+Research psychologist Kenan Malik has criticized the views of Frank Salter, arguing that the main issue with Salter's argument is not so much the politically sensitive aspects, but rather the points he shares with broader debates on the evolution of ethnocentrism and identity politics.
 Malik argues that Salter pays insufficient attention to historical context.
-In Salter’s view group differences are portrayed as a constant and universal feature of human nature.
+In Salter's view group differences are portrayed as a constant and universal feature of human nature.
 Malik argues that this approach can lead to a distorted interpretation of empirical data.
 Malik also criticized the theory of ethnic nepotism, and argued that the field studies of favoritism shown to beggars of the benefactor's ethnic group are best explained by cultural factors.

 While there is research that suggests that ethnic diversity increases chances of war, lower public goods provision and decreases democratization, there is also research that shows that ethnic diversity in itself is not detrimental to peace, public goods provision or democracy.
 Rather, it was found that promoting diversity actually helps in advancing disadvantaged students.
 A 2018 study in the American Political Science Review cast doubts on findings that ethnoracial homogeneity led to greater public goods provision.
 A 2015 study in the American Journal of Sociology challenged past research showing that racial diversity adversely affected trust.
+Multiculturalism was found to increase belief in race essentialism.

 Racial and ethnic labels can have a significant impact: non-minorities primed to think of themselves as White (versus European American) were subsequently less in favor of multiculturalism and were more racially prejudiced.
 This was due to decreases in identification with ethnic minorities.

 In multicultural societies the first-past-the-post voting system can increase ethnic conflict compared to proportional representation.
 Multicultural societies with identity politics can result in elections mirroring the identity or ethnic headcount, incentivizing demographic engineering.
 Electoral engineering to prevent ethnic conflict in multicultural societies was found ineffective.